-The ‘redesign’ of these systems is to be implemented rapidly and extensively.
-The first step was taken in 2015 with the selection by NHS England of 50 pilot or ‘vanguard’ sites to introduce the new care models programme.
-Then, at the beginning of 2016, before these vanguard sites were fully up and running – and certainly before any evaluation had been done – NHS England produced a new directive.
+The first step towards implementing the redesign of the NHS was taken at the end 2015 with NHSE selecting 50 pilot or ‘vanguard’ sites to introduce the new care models programme.
+Then, at the beginning of 2016, before these vanguard sites were fully up and running – and certainly before any evaluation had been done – NHSE produced a new directive.
 Called “Delivering the Forward View: NHS planning guidance 2016/17 – 2020/21“, it required the creation of new local health systems, each of which would develop a Sustainability and Transformation Plan (STP) that would put the FYFV into practice.
-The rationale initially appeared to be about the improvement of services, but over time it’s become clear that it’s predominantly about ‘efficiency savings’ (such as reducing services).
-As NHS England says

 New local health systems or ‘footprints’

-The directive Delivering the Forward View – for which NHS England has no legal authority (http://www.nationalhealthexecutive.com/News/final-june-stp-deadline-watered-down-to-work-in-progress/142862) – requires the setting up of 44 new ‘local health systems’ or ‘footprints’ across England in what is called ‘place-based planning’ (i.e plans cover an entire health area rather than a single organisation).
-Footprints are to bring together ‘clinicians, patients, carers, citizens, and local community partners including the independent and voluntary sectors, and local government through health and wellbeing boards’.
+The directive Delivering the Forward View – for which NHS England has no legal authority – required the setting up of 44 new ‘local health systems’ or ‘footprints’ across England in what it called ‘place-based planning’ (i.e planning to cover an entire health area rather than a single organisation).
+‘Footprints’ were to bring together ‘clinicians, patients, carers, citizens, and local community partners (including the independent and voluntary sectors), and local government through health and wellbeing boards.
 These new local health systems – the boundaries of which may roughly mirror those of county boundaries – are expected to transform the way that health and care services are planned and delivered for local people.
-The populations that they cover range from 300,000 (for example in West, North and East Cumbria) to nearly three million people (as in Greater Manchester).
+The populations that they will cover range from 300,000 (for example in West, North and East Cumbria) to nearly three million people (as in Greater Manchester).
 On average they will incorporate three or four local councils and about five Clinical Commissioning Groups (CCGs).
 But ‘local health systems’ will not be responsible for all planning eventualities and it is recognised that different footprints will have different needs.

-Bizarrely, these local health systems or ‘footprints’ are not actually ‘systems’.
-There are no legal or other structures that connect the organisations or people involved, no procedures for dealing with disagreements, no planning expertise and little time (most of the people involved already have heavy workloads).
-And while NHS England may have the power to compel them to comply with their requirements, this is not the case for those bodies responsible for social care – local councils – that are also included in ‘local health systems’.
+At the time of publishing Delivering the Forward View, there were no legal or other structures that connected the organisations or people involved, no procedures for dealing with disagreements, and little planning expertise among those expected to meet NHS England’s demands (expensive consultancy firms had a field day).
+And although NHS England could compel health care organisations to comply with their requirements, this was not the case for those bodies responsible for social care – local councils – that were also part of ‘footprints’.

-Nonetheless, each ‘footprint’ has been asked to produce – with scant notice – a five-year Sustainability and Transformation Plan (STP), showing how local health and social care services will become financially ‘sustainable’ and transformed in line with the Five Year Forward View by 2021.
+Even so, each ‘footprint’ was asked to produce – with scant notice – a five-year Sustainability and Transformation Plan (STP), showing how local health and social care services will become financially ‘sustainable’ and transformed in line with the Five Year Forward View by 2021.

 Sustainability and Transformation Plans (STPs)

-Draft STPs were drawn up with considerable secrecy: NHS England told ‘footprints’ that they couldn’t make their plans public.
-This may have been because most introduce highly controversial changes to services.
+In response to Delivering the Forward View, ‘footprints’ were to draw up their draft STPs with considerable secrecy: they were told by NHS England that they could not make their plans public.
 As NHS England’s Director of Commissioning Operations for North Midlands is reported as saying

 1. Improve sustainability by achieving financial balance: Each ‘footprint’ is expected to cut expenditure and stay within budget through, for example,